 And this magic phrase ended the squabble and the intensity of their attitude problems almost as fast as it began.

-Why it’s important to squash my kids’ attitude problems:
+Why it’s important to squash my kids’ nastiness with this Magic Phrase:

 Besides the fact that attitudinal comments and sarcasm coming out of my kids’ mouths makes my blood boil, it changes our home’s whole demeanor.